Loweel/zabov-old/README.md

 - singlefilters: comma separated list of download URLs, for blacklists following the "singlefilter" schema.
 - doublefilters: comma separated list of download URLs, for blacklists following the "doublefilter" schema.
 - blackholeip: IP address to return when the IP is banned.
 This is because you may want to avoid MX issues, mail loops on localhost, or you have a web server running on localhost
+- hostsfile: path where you keep your local blacklistfile : this is in the format "singlefilter", meaning one domain per line, unlike hosts file.

 # TODO: